 Step III.1: Habit Formation

-This is the third step in the Sustainable Goal-Setting Method, a subtractive as well as additive approach to goal-setting meant to help you simplify your schedule & to-do list by focusing on what matters most.
+This is the part of the third step in the Pace & Pattern Method, a subtractive as well as additive approach to goal-setting meant to help you simplify your schedule & to-do list by focusing on what matters most.
 This 5-step process is designed to empower you to choose a few meaningful goals that align with your values and integrate them into your real life.
 If you are just now jumping these are the steps we've covered so far!

 Habits are the tiny but mighty actions that shape who we are.
 Just as a stream can over the course of thousands of years create a valley, small things we do daily can have a profound effect on our lives.
 For instance, studies on weight loss conclude again and again that diets only work if they help people permanently change their lifestyle: in other words, change their habits.

 Habits are the backbone of Sustainable Goal-Setting.
 The amazing thing about them is that once they’re formed, they require almost no thought at all to maintain; and good habits have the power to positively change your life for the long haul.

 Grab a notebook and a favorite writing utensil, along with all the work you’ve done from the first two parts of the Sustainable Goal-Setting Series.